jamesboyman2/jamesboyman2.github.io/aboutme.md

 I am a learning design consultant and program manager living in New York City.
 From 2017-2023, I consulted with universities across the United States to create impactful, high-quality graduate degree courses in the online environment.

-The academic departments I have worked with include:
+The schools I have worked with include:

 * Fordham University's Graduate School of Education
 * Fordham University's Gabelli School of Business